NSW Government logo NSW Government SafeWork NSW logo SafeWork NSW

 • initiate and conduct investigations to identify causes of incidents, injuries and illnesses.
 An Investigation Notice may be issued to secure an incident scene, seize evidence, provide documents and/or answer questions in writing.

 Inspections may be conducted in the company of a worker, manager or Health and Safety Representative (HSR) from the business.
-The inspector may talk to a range of people, gathering as much information as possible about the workplace in order to provide relevant advice and take the most appropriate action to reduce the potential for harm.
+The Inspector may talk to a range of people, gathering as much information as possible about the workplace in order to provide relevant advice and take the most appropriate action to reduce the potential for harm.

-SafeWork inspectors will identify themselves when visiting a workplace and can produce formal identification on request.
+SafeWork Inspectors will identify themselves when visiting a workplace and can produce formal identification on request.

 What is expected of you?

-We realise that you have a job to do and our inspectors aim to cause as little disruption as possible.
+We realise that you have a job to do and our Inspectors aim to cause as little disruption as possible.
 In the process of fulfilling their obligations, however, visits by inspectors can create interruptions to your workplace, and can take place with little or no notice.
 To help the inspection process it is requested that you:

 • be honest, courteous and provide information as requested

-• provide necessary access to the workplace * provide reasonable help to assist the inspector in their work
+• provide reasonable help to assist the inspector in their work

 • not conceal the existence of a location, person, plant, substance or thing.

-Please be aware that it is an offence to hinder, obstruct, assault, threaten, intimidate or impersonate an inspector or a person assisting an inspector.
+Please be aware that it is an offence to hinder, obstruct, assault, threaten, intimidate or impersonate an Inspector or a person assisting an inspector.
 Doing so may lead to a full investigation, which could result in a fine or prosecution.

-What powers do SafeWork inspectors have?
+What powers do SafeWork Inspectors have?

 Inspectors have certain powers to secure work health and safety outcomes when visiting a workplace.
 They may: